vanilla/mustacher/README.md

-# mustacher
+# Mustacher

-Run mustache templates against a JSON file from the command line.
+*Run mustache templates against a JSON file from the command line.*